jacebenson/cedar/docs/docs/serverless-functions.md

 ### Webhooks

-If your function receives an incoming Webhook from a third party, see [Webhooks](webhooks.md) in the RedwoodJS documentation to verify and trust its payload.
+If your function receives an incoming Webhook from a third party, see [Webhooks](webhooks.md) in the CedarJS documentation to verify and trust its payload.

 ### Serverless Functions with Redwood User Authentication